[Last updated June 6, 2024]

 How do I know if I have to file a federal tax return?

-Married filing jointly65 or older (one spouse)$27,300
+Married filing jointly | 65 or older (one spouse) | $29,200 |

-What kind of retirement income is taxable?
+What retirement account income is taxable?

+For certain retirement plans, you may be responsible for making a partial tax payment on payments you received if you contributed after-tax money to your pension or retirement account.
 You may be required to pay the full tax obligation on payments from your retirement accounts if you did not make any after-tax contributions, your employer didn’t withhold after-tax contributions from your salary, or you collected all your after-tax contributions tax-free the previous year.

 Do I need to pay taxes on life insurance payouts for cash?